 That rust must be annoying and unsightly.
-But please do not take or harm those rugs.
-It will irretrievably confuse the issue and probably heighten bad tempers, too.
+But please do not take or harm the rugs.
+It will irretrievably confuse the issue and probably heighten bad tempers, too, leading to bigger problems.

-For more information, see Nolo's Mediation, Arbitration & Collaborative Law Resource Center and Small Claims Resource Center.
+For more information, see Nolo's articles on Mediation, Arbitration & Collaborative Law and Small Claims Court.
 For in-depth explanations of fences and boundary lines, check out Neighbor Law: Fences, Trees, Boundaries & Noise.